A Breakdown of the Most Widely Respected Interior Design Certifications

 NKBA (National Kitchen and Bath Association)

-For designers who specialize in kitchen and bath design — as opposed to full home design — the NKBA offers a range of resources and credentials.
+For designers who specialize in kitchen and bath design—as opposed to full home design— the NKBA offers a range of resources and credentials.
 They offer events, training webinars, and publications to provide designers with information, education, and networking opportunities.
 NKBA also sponsors an annual national industry trade show called KBIS.

-They currently offer two certifications: Certified Kitchen and Bath Designer (CKBD), and Certified Master Kitchen and Bath Designer (CMKBD).
-To earn the CKBA certification, designers must complete online self-paced coursework provided by NKBA.
+To earn the CKBD certification, interior designers must complete online self-paced coursework provided by NKBA.
 The quantity of NKBA educational hours required depends on previous design education.
 Work experience in the field, and in the kitchen and bath industry may be required, again depending on previous levels of design education, and prior design work experience.
 Additionally, there is a CKBD exam that must be passed.

-The higher level certification — Certified Master Kitchen and Bath Designer — has additional eligibility and completion requirements.
 Eligibility, education, and exam requirements are fully described here for CKBD and here for CMKBD.
-Both CKBD and CMKBD credentialed designers need to complete ongoing continuing education requirements.
+Both CKBD and CMKBD credentialed interior designers need to complete ongoing continuing education requirements.

 RIDQC (Residential Interior Design Qualifying Exam)

 This RIDQC certification, earned by passing an exam, is specific to residential interior design practice.
-So it may be ideal for designers who do a general variety of project types for homes.
+So it may be ideal for interior designers who do a general variety of project types for homes.
 There are a range of backgrounds that fulfill eligibility requirements: completion of a 4-year bachelor’s, a 2-year associates degree in interior design, or a degree in architecture, completion of certain specific online residential design programs, four years of hands-on interior design experience, or two years of hands-on experience combined with some formal college-level education in design.

 The exam includes a multiple choice question portion and the requirement to complete a design project.
 Passing the test and earning the RIDQC certification is appropriate for residential interior designers only.
 It does not replace the NCIDQ exam to qualify for practicing commercial interior design.
 And it does not allow a designer to use the self-designation “Registered Interior Designer” or “Certified Interior Designer” in states that have interior design title legislation.
 Instead, passing this exam allows you to use the designation: “Certified Residential Interior Design Professional” or to say that you have earned the “Residential Interior Design Certification.”